ulixee/hero/website/docs/BasicInterfaces/Keyboard.md

 ```

 ## Constructor
-An instance is automatically created during [SecretAgent.createBrowser](./secret-agent#createBrowser).
+An instance is automatically created during [new SecretAgent()](./secret-agent#constructor).
 You cannot directly create one.

 ## Methods